Degree type(s): Concentration; Master's

-- Earn your MBA degree or MS in Business degree with a concentration in Project Management in our convenient and affordable online degree program, or in a blended format of online and evening classes that meet one night per week.
+Earn your graduate business degree with a concentration in Project Management in our convenient and affordable online degree program, or in a blended format of online and evening classes that meet one night per week.

 Why Choose a Concentration in Project Management?